CycloneDX/guides/SBOM/en/0x15-Object-Model.md

 # CycloneDX Object Model
-The CycloneDX object model is defined in JSON Schema, XML Schema, and Protocol Buffers and consists of metadata, components, services, dependencies, compositions, vulnerabilities, formulation, and annotations.
-CycloneDX is prescriptive, can easily describe complex relationships, and is extensible to support specialized and future use cases.
+The CycloneDX object model is a structured framework for representing information relevant for software and system transparency.
+Designed for clarity, precision, and extensibility, it organizes complex supply chain data into a well-defined schema that is both machine-readable and human-friendly.
+This model forms the backbone of CycloneDX’s ability to support diverse use cases ranging from vulnerability management and license compliance to cryptographic transparency and operational assurance.

 Within the root `bom` element, CycloneDX defines the following object types: